rbisdorff/Digraph3/docSphinx/tutorial.rst

   g5     1        4    2    1    2    3    3    0-4       2.5
 ======= ======== ==== ==== ==== ==== ==== ==== ========= ===========

-Underlining the original design decision that the *ELECTRE* method takes into account solely ordinal performance grades, the proposed actions' grades were of linguistic nature: *bad* (0), *weak* (1), *average* (2), *good* (3) and *excellent* (4).
-They have been here numerically recoded as 0, 1, 2, 3 and 4.
-The proposed veto threshold 2.5 implies the polarisation of the outranking statements when the difference between two grades is greater than two linguistic levels.
+Underlining the fact that the *ELECTRE* method takes into account solely ordinal performance grades, the proposed actions' grades were of linguistic nature: *bad*, *weak*, *average*, *good* and *excellent*.
+They have been here arbitrarily recoded as 0, 1, 2, 3 and 4.
+To show the usefulness of taking conjointly into account *concordance* **and** *discordance* arguments, an effective **veto discrimination threshold** of 2.5 is proposed, implying the polarisation of the outranking statements when the difference between two grades on a performance criterion is greater than two linguistic levels.

 In :numref:`roy66V1A` below we compute the corresponding outranking digraph *g*  (Lines 2-3).
-The resulting valued adjacency matrix, shown in :numref:`roy66V1Figures`, makes apparent that only the pair (*a1*, *a4*) shows in fact a vetoed outranking statement.
+The resulting valued adjacency matrix, shown in :numref:`roy66V1Figures`, makes apparent that only the pair (*a1*, *a4*) shows in fact a **vetoed outranking** statement.
 All other polarisations are certainly confirming either a valid (+1.0) or an invalid (-1.0) pairwise outranking situation.

 It is worthwhile noticing that the resulting outranking relation is transitive (Line 5).
 Using the *NetFlows* ranking: *a6* > *a5* > *a1* > *a4* > *a2* > *a3* (Line 8 and 10), we show in :numref:`roy66V1Figures` below the corresponding very convinving performance heatmap.